makerdao/auction-keeper/README.md

                         path to addresses.json from the MCD deployment --type {flip,flap,flop}
-                        Auction type in which to participate --ilk ILK             Name of the collateral type for a flip keeper --bid-only            Do not take opportunities to create new auctions
+                        Auction type in which to participate --ilk ILK             Name of the collateral type for a flip keeper (e.g.
+                        'ETH-B', 'ZRX-A')

-  --vat-dai-target VAT_DAI_TARGET
+  --bid-only            Do not take opportunities to create new auctions --vat-dai-target VAT_DAI_TARGET
-                        Amount of Dai to keep in the Vat contract --keep-dai-in-vat-on-exit
+                        Amount of Dai to keep in the Vat contract (e.g. 2000) --keep-dai-in-vat-on-exit
                         Retain Dai in the Vat on exit, saving gas when restarting the keeper --keep-gem-in-vat-on-exit
-                        Retain collateral in the Vat on exit

-  --model MODEL         Commandline to use in order to start the bidding model --debug               Enable debug output
+                        Retain collateral in the Vat on exit --model MODEL         Commandline to use in order to start the bidding model --debug               Enable debug output
 ```

 To participate in all auctions, a separate keeper must be configured for `flip` of each collateral type, as well as
 one for `flap` and another for `flop`.
+Collateral types (`ilk`s) combine the name of the token and a letter corresponding to a set
+of risk parameters.
+For example, `ETH-A` and `ETH-B` are two different collateral types for the same underlying token
+(WETH).
+A complete list of `ilk`s for a deployment may be gleaned from the `addresses.json`.

 ### Accounting